 When it comes to disposing of waste properly, it’s important to ensure that only human waste, water, and toilet paper enter your drain lines.
-That includes kitchen sink drains, where it’s common for food debris like egg shells and coffee grounds to cause clogs and blockage that can eventually lead to leaks and other damage.
-Paper products, such as paper towel, tissues, and even “flushable” wipes, are also particularly problematic clog causers.
+That includes kitchen sink drains, where it’s common for food debris like eggshells and coffee grounds to cause clogs and blockage that can eventually lead to leaks and other damage.
+Paper products, such as paper towels, tissues, and even “flushable” wipes, are also particularly problematic clog-causers.

 In addition to the common causes mentioned above, it’s also important to be aware of environmental factors that can cause damage to your pipes.
 If there are trees or other large plants on or near your property, it’s possible for their roots to cause damage to your drain lines.
 During the winter months, any poorly insulated lines could crack and burst, leading to major drain repairs.

 Overall, the largest factor that contributes to damaged drain lines and other plumbing problems is a lack of routine maintenance.
 When you maintain your plumbing systems with regular service from a professional, it’s easier to identify underlying problems like tree root infiltration before they cause major damage.